-All degree candidates should wear their gowns and hoods, but no caps or mortar board for the Baccalaureate Mass.
-You may change into your academic robes in St. James Cathedral Hall, entrance on Columbia Street beginning at 1:30 p.m. on Saturday.
+Graduating Students: Wear your gowns and hoods, but no caps or mortar board for the Baccalaureate Mass.
+You may change into your academic robes in the robing room at St. James Cathedral Hall, entrance on Columbia Street, beginning at 1:15 p.m.
 We recommend not leaving any items in the robing hall, especially not valuables or money.

 Guests: There is no specific dress code for Baccalaureate Mass.
 We just ask that all be mindful that it is a religious space and a festive occasion!